-A high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+A high-quality mathematics education provides a foundation for understanding the world, the ability to reason logically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 With our curriculum, we aim to develop fluency, mathematical reasoning, multiplicative reasoning, problem solving, progression, modelling, reflection, relevance, concrete-pictorial abstract (CPA) and linking, which are fundamental building blocks for developing resilience, leadership and responsibility.
-Mathematics knowledge and understanding is a fundamental A skill for a wide range of subjects and for use in daily life.
+Mathematics knowledge and understanding is a fundamental skill for a wide range of subjects and for use in daily life.

-In the Key Stage 3 curriculum, the aim is to build confidence by teaching the content in a logical order.
-This will inspire curiosity and enjoyment in Mathematics while also introducing our students to the rigour that will be required at Key Stage 4.
-We also offer the opportunity to widen their experience of STEM (Science, Technology, Engineering and Mathematics) and financial studies through modules.
+- Year 7 and 8 - the aim is to build confidence by teaching the content in a logical order.
+This will inspire curiosity and enjoyment in Mathematics while also introducing our students to the rigour that will be required at GCSE.
+We also offer students the opportunity to widen their experience of STEM (Science, Technology, Engineering and Mathematics) and financial studies through some of the modules.

 - Maths numeracy mornings for Year 7 and 8 (run by Year 10 students)

-- Maths Surgery during lunchtime open to all (Run by Sixth Form students)
+- Maths Surgery during lunchtime open to all (run by Sixth Form students)

 - Maths Fun Club: board games open to all (run by Sixth Form students)